RoboMWM/AbsorptionShields/readme.md

 # AbsorptionShields
 Have you ever dreamed of a day where the "personal shield" mechanic from games like Borderlands, Halo, Overwatch, etc. were in Minecraft?
 No?
 Well I did.
 Thanks to the absorption health being an actual, editable field instead of just being chained to a potion, this is possible to do somewhat rather elegantly in Minecraft.

-## A video is worth a 60,000 words a second
+## A video is worth 60,000 words a second
 [Click to watch](https://www.youtube.com/watch?v=0GUw6ehtFXo)

 [![AbsortionShields demonstration video](http://img.youtube.com/vi/0GUw6ehtFXo/0.jpg)](https://www.youtube.com/watch?v=0GUw6ehtFXo)